Nowra: Demographics

 According to the 2021 census, Nowra has a population of 22,584.
 This covers suburbs only south of the Shoalhaven River.
 The population is slightly younger than the state and country as a whole, with an average age of 37 compared to 38 for both Australia and New South Wales.
 However, the population is bimodally distributed, with a larger percentage of children and the elderly than the state and national averages.
 79.7% of the population were born in Australia and 82.1% speak only English at home, both above the state and national averages.

 Nowra has a lower level of tertiary education than typical for the state and nation.
 Only 15% of the population of Nowra hold a tertiary qualification, compared to 23.3% of Australia and 23.8% of New South Wales.

 The top five reported ancestries in Nowra at the 2021 census were Australian (40.9%), English (37.7%), Australian Aboriginal (10%), Irish (9.5%), and Scottish (8.3%).
 Most (63%) people had both parents born in Australia, higher than the state and national averages.

 The population of the suburb of Nowra (central Nowra) at the 2021 census was 9,956.
-The Australian Bureau of statistics also recognises a larger built-up area including suburbs north of the Shoalhaven, North Nowra-Bomaderry, which had a population of 16,098 at the 2021 census.
+The Australian Bureau of statistics also recognises a larger built-up area including suburbs north of the Shoalhaven river, North Nowra-Bomaderry, which had a population of 16,098 at the 2021 census.